-After the study information is entered, click Save, the Study Information dialog box will open (see Figure 2.4, page 2-5).
+After the study information is entered, click Save, the Study Information dialog box will open (Figure 2.4).
 From the Study Information dialog box, you provide information about the study including: a title; a description; notes about the study; and price index information.
 The information is used on various dialog boxes and reports throughout the program.
 You choose the numeric monetary units to be used for all study data entry and output reports.